bahtiyartan/troia/docs/99Appendix3.rst

 In this example dividend and divisor are hard coded, behaviour is same when these are integer variables.

-Question: How to Delete Invalid .cls and .dlg files
+Question: How to Delete Invalid .cls and .dlg Files
 ---------------------------------------------------

 In some cases, you need to delete .dlg and .cls files for non-existing classes.
 In this case you can delete all files in user's filepath and convert&save all class and dialogs.